CodeTyperPro/PHARMACY_MANAGEMENT_SYSTEM/README.md

 # PHARMACY MANAGEMENT SYSTEM

-The PHARMACY MANAGEMENT SYSTEM is a system that organizes and manages the medicinal use process in pharmacies by storing data and enabling functionality.
+The PHARMACY MANAGEMENT SYSTEM is a console system that organizes and manages the medicinal use process in pharmacies by storing data, transcripting and enabling functionality.
 Developed using `JAVA` programming language, Pharmacy management system is an offline application that uses `XML` as the database.

-### Existing System:

-The existing system is paper-based involving high amount of paper work and manpower requirement.
-Even though computerized systems are used in some places, they are not web-based and are very insecure and improperly managed.
-So, the current pharmacy management procedure is very uneconomical and inflexible to meet user demands.

-### Proposed System:
+### Purpose:

-The proposed system, being web-based, is very efficient and effective from the point of view of work productivity and time.
-It is less tedious to manage operations in a medical store or pharmacy with such a system.
-It has all the required modules and is developed with the aim of managing staffs, schedule, inventories, and relevant things in the medical store.
+Technology has improved immensely in recent days.
+Improving the quality of one’s life is an important benefit of technology in healthcare.
+Besides, it also reduces the burden of staff in the hospital and improves the health of the patient easily and efficiently.
+The purpose of this console-based system is to improve the eficiency regardign to the produtivy in Pharmacies of Medical stores.
 With this system, the entire operations in medical store is fully automated.
 Unlike the traditional system where records were maintained manually, this system maintains records in a database.
-Typical example of these records include purchases, counter sales, recorder levels, staffs, suppliers, customers, monetary transactions, etc.
+Typical example of these records include purchases, counter sales, staffs, suppliers, customers, customers, etc.

 ### Users of the system: